 In April 2017, after a successful decade in real estate, Ralph DesLauriers bought Bolton back.

 That February, Vail Resorts had announced it would buy Stowe for $41 million.
 In July 2017, a conglomerate formed by Henry Crown & Company of Chicago and Denver-based KSL Capital Partners bought Intrawest Resort Holdings and formed Alterra Mountain Company in January 2018.
 That started the biggest consolidation spree the American ski industry has ever seen.
 In June 2018, Vail Resorts announced plans to purchase Triple Peaks, LLC, a group of three resorts that had been managed by Tim and Diane Mueller, former owners of Okemo, Vt., Mt.
 Sunapee, N.H. and Crested Butte, Colo.
-As of that deal’s closing on October 4, Vail Resorts now owns 18 ski resorts.
+As of that deal’s closing on October 4, Vail Resorts owned 18 ski resorts.
 On February 21, 2019, the company announced plans to purchase Falls Creek Alpine Resort and Hotham Alpine Resort, two ski areas in Victoria, Australia.
 Once that deal closes, which is expected to happen in June 2019, the company will own 20 ski areas.

 Not to be outdone, Alterra, after a lightning buying spree, now owns 14 ski areas, including Stratton, Mont Tremblant, Squaw Valley and Mammoth Mountain.